Changing Partners (film): Cast

 Nicco Manalo and Vincent de Jesus also made their cameo appearances in the film.

 Soundtrack

 The soundtrack album was digitally released via iTunes on June 1, 2017.
 The pop version of the soundtrack was released by Star Music on January 26, 2018.
 It features Jona, KZ Tandingan, Daryl Ong, and Khalil Ramos respectively.

 Release

 Changing Partners was screened at the 2018 CinemAsia Film Festival in Amsterdam, Netherlands.

-The film was released and made available to stream on AppleTV+ and IWantTFC respectively.
+The film was released and made available to stream on Apple TV+ and IWantTFC respectively.